gordonbanderson/SilverStripeTestTools/README.md

 * Add badges to the README file suitable for the master branch
 * Echo instructions how to enable continous integration for both Scrutinizer and Travis for the module in question.
-All of these changes are made on a branch called continuousintegration.
-Changes can then be applied by merging into the master branch, cherry-picking relevant commits, or rebasing the continousintegration branch prior to merging.
+All of these changes are made on a branch called _continuousintegration_.
+Changes can then be applied by merging into the master branch, cherry-picking relevant commits, or rebasing the _continuousintegration_ branch prior to merging.